wp-plugins/zigtrap/readme.txt

 == Frequently Asked Questions ==

+= Why isn't the counter working? =

+Please deactivate and reactivate the plugin.

+= Where is the counter shown? =

+On the Admin Dashboard page, at the bottom of the "Right Now" panel.

 For further information and support, please visit [the ZigTrap home page](http://www.zigpress.com/wordpress/plugins/zigtrap/).

 == Changelog ==

+= 0.2 =
+* Added simple counter on dashboard
 = 0.1 =
 * First public release